-Helical piles, also known as helical piers or screw piles, are constructed using steel shafts with helical flights of various sizes to suit the site specific ground conditions.
+Helical piles, also known as helical piers or screw piles, are constructed using steel shafts with helical flights of various sizes to suit site-specific ground conditions.

 Helical flights strategically designed along the shaft penetrate the soil without augering, displacing the soil, whilst the torque is carefully monitored as the pile advances.
-The final torque reading is taken over the last 1m of advancement to ensure the pile is achieving the required design before terminating at the correct datum level.
+The final torque reading is taken over the last 1m of advancement to ensure the pile achieves the required design before terminating at the correct datum level.

-Helical Piles are able to restrain unfactored (SWL) axial loads of up to 300kN, uplift loads of up to 200kN subject to the ground conditions and lateral loads of up to 25kN.
-Higher lateral forces can be restrained with the addition of a concrete collar to the top of the pile head.
+Helical Piles can restrain unfactored (SWL) axial loads of up to 300kN, uplift loads of up to 200kN subject to the ground conditions, and lateral loads of up to 25kN.
+Higher lateral forces can be restrained by adding a concrete collar to the top of the pile head.

-A detailed understanding of the subsurface conditions (especially soil strata type, strata levels and strength (SPT ‘N’ Values) to depth is necessary to properly interpret the required design and torque capacities.
+A detailed understanding of the subsurface conditions (especially soil strata type, levels, and strength (SPT ‘N’ Values) to depth is necessary to interpret the required design and torque capacities properly.

 On completion, the top of the pile can be connected in various ways to the structure by a direct steel flange plate connection or plate/rebar connection to concrete.

-Keller is able call upon a wealth of knowledge and experience to offer and successfully deliver the optimum solution.
-Static load testing can be done to monitor and confirm performance and that the required settlement criteria is met.
+Keller calls upon a wealth of knowledge and experience to offer and successfully deliver the optimum solution.
+Static load testing can be done to monitor and confirm performance and that the required settlement criteria are met.